MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 Therefore it was important to adopt a method that not only that would ease collaboration, but would elicit feedback, support and transparency.
 As an agile methodology, ongoing evaluation and feedback one of the underlying principles in Scrum (6 Main Principles of Scrum Methodology – QATestLab, 2020).
 Besides the daily scrum ensuring frequent interaction, this is achieved mainly with the Sprint Reviews and Retrospectives.
 In the Sprint review we can proactively seek customers' feedback over the work so that we quickly rectify any mistakes.
 Sprint retrospectives offer an opportunity to share feedback interanly within the team.
 This can be very useful to reflect at end of the sprint and plan what to improve for the next one.
+One potential challenge I am expecting in this perspective is that as entry-level professionals, our previous experience in the Scrum methodology as interns might not be sufficient to manage an entire project.
+Therefore, while Scrums empowers us to respond to change quickly, one potential trade-off is that it does not provide us with predictability and structure that a more rigid process (i.e. Waterfall) would (The Pros and Cons of Waterfall Methodology, n.d.).

-Finally, as Scrum is a well-known industry and the most popular agile methodology, support and documentation are widely available.
-Together with ongoing feedback, they make Scrum ideal for entry-level professionals.
+Nevertheless, Scrum is one of the most popular

-One of the potential challenges I am expecting from the Scrum methodology is defining User Stories.
-This is because, when dealing with data, the scope of the research is very wide and we are expeting this scope to change.
-Therefore, it will be difficult to
+methodologies with support and documentation widely available (Scrum for Data Science - Data Science Process Alliance, n.d.).
-Another final aspect to consider is,
+Together with ongoing feedback, Scrum can create a supportive environment allowing even entry-level professionals learn and adapt faster.

 ## Definition of the business need
 ### Problem definition